facelessuser/pymdown-extensions/docs/src/markdown/extensions/caret.md

 ## Overview

+> [!new] New in 12.0
+> Caret was rewritten from the ground up.
+Some subtle difference may be observed compared to older versions, but these
+> changes were made to align better with expected nesting conventions in the majority of parsers and to improve
+> performance.

 Caret optionally adds two different features which are syntactically built around the `^` character.
 The first is **insert** which inserts `#!html <ins></ins>` tags.
 The second is **superscript** which inserts `#!html <sup></sup>` tags.